MarkusUllenbruch/Timeseries-Anomaly-Detection/README.md

 <img src="Plots/2.png" width="200"> <img src="Plots/3.png" width="200"> <img src="Plots/4.png" width="200">  <img src="Plots/5.png" width="200">

 ## Results - Autoencoder with Fully Connected Layers
+The Autoencoder with purely Fully Connected Layers, was trained on the normal Training Data.
+The reconstruction error threshold, that defines wether we classify a timeseries sequence as normal or anomaly, is chosen from the training loss of every samples of the normal training data and the anormal training data.
+In The left picture we see a histogram of the losses of all training samples.
+In green, we see the reconstruction error of normal data and in red we see the loss of anomaly data in a histogram.
+We can clearly differ the normal from the unnormal samples based on the reconstruction error with our eyes!

 <img src="Plots/FC_Training_Histogram.png" width="400"> <img src="Plots/FC_Training_Losses.png" width="400">

+We chosse a threshold ba taking the mean of the reconstruction errors of the normal samples plus a hyperparameter times one standart deviation of the reconstruction loss of normal samples.
+We evaluate the anomaly detection classifier based on reconstruction error with our test dataset.
+The confusion matrix of Training and Test Dataset can be seen below:

 <img src="Plots/cmTraining.png" width="400"> <img src="Plots/cmTest.png" width="400">